cs544-wisc/f23/p4/README.md

 Use PyArrow to read the HFDS file.
 You can connect to HDFS like this (the missing values are host and port, respectively):

+Hint: Think about which port we should connect on.
 ```python
 import pyarrow as pa
 import pyarrow.fs